harlows/TERTL509/modules/introduction/what-is-digital-literacy.md

 | Competency | Switching between chords smoothly in a song | Transitions between chords are fluid and in time with the beat |
 | Literacy | Understanding music theory and applying it to guitar playing | Can improvise over a chord progression, transposes a song to a different key |

-So I might consider myself somewhat competent, but not really a highly literate guitarist.
+So I might consider myself somewhat competent, my degree of literacy as a guitarist will depend on context.
+I might be deemed literate in a singalong with friends, but not so in a band context.

 * * *